How can a nonprofit monetize real estate donations without having the risk of ownership?

 What are the costs for the charity to participate?

 There are no costs or obligations to participate.
-The charity agrees to promote the donation option in its fundraising communications and allow Zetabid to display the charity logo and mention its participation in the program.
-Zetabid will respond, vet and report on the status of all donation inquiries.
-The charity does not take title to the asset (we use a central 3rd party charity to take title and execute donation contracts) but 95% of the net proceeds shown on the closing statement go to the charity.
-The central charity retains 5% to cover its costs and liability stepping into the chair of title.
+The charity agrees to promote the donation option (at any effort level it chooses) in its fundraising communications and allow Charity Auction Network and Zetabid to display the charity logo and mention its participation in the program.
+Charity Auction Network will respond, vet and report on the status of all donation inquiries.
+The charity does not take title to the asset (we use a central 3rd party charity to take title and execute donation contracts) but 80%+ of the net proceeds shown on the closing statement go to the referring nonprofit (your organization).
+The central charity retains 10-20% to cover its costs and liability stepping into the chain of title.
 Zetabid earns a nominal auction fee at closing paid by the buyer (not the charity) and real estate commissions may be paid to 3rd party brokers to assist with marketing and closing.
 Closing costs such as escrow, title, donor back taxes or other unpaid liens may be paid from sales proceeds and vary wildly by property.

 Third party car donation services are fairly ubiquitous and allow charities to collect cash with little effort other than the marketing of the donation option.
-Real estate has no such 3rd party services due to the complexity of sale and lack of liquidity.
-With a national real estate auction platform, and a national title company partner, Zetabid can quickly vet assets and convert them to cash without the charity ever having to own or operate the asset.
-Also, using the IRS Bargain Sale, it can accept real estate with mortgage debt and high value assets with a portion of the equity going to the charity (and a portion in cash to donor) which induces more willing donors than an all or nothing donation approach.
+Real estate has no such 3rd party platforms due to the complexity of sale and lack of liquidity.
+With a national real estate auction platform, and a national title company partner, Charity Auction Network and Zetabid can quickly vet assets and convert them to cash without the charity ever having to own or operate the asset.
+Also, using the IRS Bargain Sale, it can accept real estate with mortgage debt and high value assets with a portion of the equity going to the charity (and a portion in cash to donor upon sale) which induces more willing donors than an all or nothing donation approach.

 What tax deduction do I receive when donating?

-The proceeds can go to the charity of your choice provided they accept the donation.
-Zetabid uses a master or central charity to take title of real estate and execute the numerous documents required to buy and sell real estate.
+The proceeds can go to the charity of your choice provided they accept the cash donation.
+Charity Auction Network uses a master (or central charity) to take title of real estate and execute the numerous documents required to buy and sell real estate.
 Almost no charities in the USA can take title to real estate, let alone process sale documents without very lengthy approval periods, so the master charity approach is the only way to facilitate such closings.
-At least 95% of the net sales proceeds go to the charity of your choice.
+At least 90% of the net sales proceeds go to the charity of your choice and may be split between one or more nonprofits.

 How long does it take to complete a donation?

 Although charity car auctions often take place once a week, real estate auctions take much longer.
-Our goal is to maximize the value of the property so the charity donation is also optimized.
-So the auction marketing process is usually 21 days at the low end for lower value residential, and up to 90 days for complicated transactions with commercial property.
+Our goal is to maximize the value of the property, so the charity donation is also optimized.
+The auction marketing process is usually 14 days at the low end for lower value residential, and up to 90 days for complicated transactions with commercial property.

 Do I have to pay commissions or closing costs?